 We all know about the obvious sugars, the ones in treats.
-But there are also the foods we consume that we don't think of like sugar but have a very similar effect on the body.
-And that is what this week's recipes are all about.
+But there are also the foods we consume that we don’t think of like sugar but have a very similar effect on the body.
+And that is what this recipe is all about.
 Today, we take down the white potato – and make baked sweet potato fries instead.

 White potatoes were once upon a time a healthful food.
 There was huge variety and they came in all colours.
 Now we have the Yukon Gold, which is a breed that is mostly starch.
 White potatoes have a high glycemic index, meaning they affect your blood sugar much like regular sugar does.
 When we spike our blood sugar, we elevate our insulin output, tax our liver and switch our body into a sluggish, fat-storing mode.